twrzes/scrnaseq_ei/README.md

 ```
 **Important: Don't forget to change the path to the counts file in your script before running the line.**

-Because all the libraries require to have gene names as row names, we need to change the first column to row names and remove the column from the data frame.
+Because all the R libraries require to have gene names as row names, we need to change the first column to row names and remove the column from the data frame.
 This can be achieved by the following code:
 ```R
 rownames(gene_counts) <- gene_counts[["gene_name"]]
 gene_counts <- subset(gene_counts, select = -gene_name)